 It is commonly understood that although the term kickoff meeting is absent from the PMBOK Guide, its intent is covered under the develop project team process whose objective is to improve feelings of trust, and to promote mutual understanding and agreement among team members.

 A kickoff meeting is the first meeting among the project stakeholders.
 This meeting can be held among the high-level project stakeholders such as the project sponsor, management, and the project manager.

 At the project level, you can have this meeting with your team members.
 Since all of your team members are new, this will be their first meeting together.

 If the project is small, you can have only one project meeting with all of your team members before starting the project work.
 However, if the project is large you can have it at the beginning of each phase.

-It is true that one objective of the kick off meeting is to get to know each other, since all of the project team members are new and don’t know each other, it is important to have a familiarization session.
+One objective of the kickoff meeting is to get to know each other, since all of the project team members are new and don’t know each other, it is important to have a familiarization session.

 The project team members may ask questions if they need clarification.

 A successful kickoff meeting ensures that all project stakeholders are on the same page and understand the project objectives well.
 This will help them complete the project more efficiently.